dcm-project/dcm/taxonomy/README.md

 ### Application

-An Application is a defined collection of Services used to deploy a self-contained software solution designed to meet a specific business purpose.
+An Application is a defined collection of Services configured to deploy a self-contained software solution designed to meet a specific business purpose.
 An Application is full-stack product typically including a front-end user interface, business logic, data storage, and potentially network interfaces to other Applications.

 ### Data Model

-The Data Model defines the scope of Unified data within the Control Plane.
+The Data Model defines the scope of Unified Data within the Control Plane.
 The Data Model includes static data as well as event data such as the history of Fulfilled Service requests and time series data such as Workload usage metrics.
 Data Model does not mean database, but rather is a broader term meaning the scope of any data supporting the DCM architecture.
-While static data may be stored using a traditional database service, data from Service requests is better sent to an event logging service and usage metrics would be more suitably captured and stored in a time series data platform.
+While Static Data may be stored using a traditional database service, Event Data from Service requests could be better sent to a logging service and Usage Metrics Data might be more suitably captured and stored using a time series data platform.

-The Data Model also includes code, for example, the YAML data that defines the Resources and other parameters of Service Catalog item.
-Any data that is maintained as code would be managed and stored using Git repositories.
+Code may also be considered in the scope of the Data Model such as the Infrastructure-as-Code used to define Compound Services and should be managed using GitOps practices.

-Dynamic data also falls under the scope of the Data Model.
-For example, the state of a provisioned Resource is data, but it is not stored, per se.
-Dynamic data may be queried using the Unified API.
+Dynamic Data also falls under the scope of the Data Model, for example, the current state of a provisioned resource.
+Dynamic Data can be directly queried using the Unified API and it may also be cached.

 ### Infrastructure Platform

-Infrastructure Platforms refer to the Data Center infrastructure and platforms that provide Resources within the Data Center domain.
-An Infrastructure Platform may be physical hardware or a software platform, for example, bare metal servers, network gear, storage arrays, virtualization platforms, Kubernetes clusters, etc. Each Infrastructure Platform defines the physical and/or virtual Resources it supports, such as compute, storage, network, VM instances, Kubernetes cluster objects, etc.
+Infrastructure Platforms refer to the Data Center infrastructure and platforms that provide resources within the Data Center domain.
+An Infrastructure Platform may be physical hardware or a software platform, for example, bare metal servers, network gear, storage arrays, virtualization platforms, Kubernetes clusters, etc. Each Infrastructure Platform defines the physical and/or virtual resources it supports, such as compute, storage, network, VM instances, Kubernetes cluster objects, etc.

-An Infrastructure Platform provides an API used by a Service Provider to provision, decommission, make state changes to and enable discovery of the Resources it supports.
+An Infrastructure Platform provides an API used by a Service Provider to provision, decommission, make state changes to and enable discovery of the resources it supports.
 Infrastructure Platforms must also expose event logging and metrics collection to the Governance & FinOps domain required to support monitoring, observability and billing.

 ### Multi-tenant